-12. In this regard, the Group thanks the Secretariat for its commitment in ensuring the continued delivery of the TC Programme during the COVID-19 pandemic, as well as the assistance provided through inter-regional project INT0098.
+12. The Group thanks the Secretariat for its commitment to ensuring the continued delivery of the TC Programme during the COVID-19 pandemic, as well as the assistance provided through inter-regional project INT0098.
 The Group appreciates all the contributions made to the Agency's COVID-19 related assistance including the provision of testing and other relevant equipment for the detection of COVID-19.
 The Group also appreciates the efforts of the Director General and the Secretariat to adapt and ensure the effective delivery of the TC Programme as much as possible and in consultation with Member States, in spite of the current difficult situation.

 13. The Group further appreciates the extrabudgetary contributions by Member States, the private sector and other non-traditional donors to the TC Programme.
 In addition, the Group notes the decision of some countries to participate in the government cost-sharing mechanism.
-While appreciating the extrabudgetary contributions that were made by those in a position to do so, the Group notes that extrabudgetary funding in 2020 represented 52% of the TC funding.
-However, the Group remains concerned about the increased reliance on extrabudgetary contributions for the delivery of the TC Programme and its potential impact on the funding being sufficient, assured and predictable.
+While appreciating the extrabudgetary contributions that were made by those in a position to do so, the Group notes that extrabudgetary funding in 2021 represented 27.2% of the TC funding, down from 52% in 2020.
+This underscores that extrabudgetary contributions cannot be a reliable source of funding.
+The Group, therefore, remains concerned about the increased reliance on extrabudgetary contributions for the delivery of the TC Programme and its potential impact on the funding being sufficient, assured and predictable.
 Extrabudgetary contributions therefore should not and cannot replace the TC Fund, which is the primary funding mechanism essential to a stable and strategic TC Programme.